-Completed consent forms may be signed and submitted in paper and mailed or delivered to the Clerk's Office, or they may be scanned and e-mailed to consentforms@waed.uscourts.gov.
+Completed consent and declination of consent forms may be signed and submitted in paper and mailed or delivered to the Clerk's Office, or they may be scanned and e-mailed to consentforms@waed.uscourts.gov.
 Do not file these forms in the System.
-If all parties consent to the jurisdiction of the Magistrate Judge, the Clerk will file this form in the System as a public document.